shaeberling/winston/README.md

 ## Building, Installing, Configuration and Running
 ### Build
-To build Winston you need a Java 8 JDK since the code makes use of the latest language features such as lambdas and streams.
+To build Winston you need a Java 8 JDK since the code makes use of language features such as lambdas and streams.
 To build the different components, use the following commands from the project root directory: